Milton Obote: Early life

-Milton Obote was born at Akokoro village in Apac district in northern Uganda.
+Apollo Milton Obote was born in the Akokoro village in the Apac district in northern Uganda, on 28 December 1925.
 He was the third born of nine children of a tribal chief of the Oyima clan Lango ethnic group.
-He began his education in 1940 at the Protestant Missionary School in Lira, and later attended Gulu Junior Secondary School, Busoga College and eventually university at Makerere University.
+He began his education in 1940 at the Protestant Missionary School in Lira, and later attended Gulu Junior Secondary School, Busoga College, Mwiri and eventually university at Makerere University.
 Having intended to study law, a subject not taught at the university, Obote took a general arts course, including English and geography.
 At Makerere, Obote honed his natural oratorical skills; he may have been expelled for participating in a student strike, or alternatively left after a place to study law abroad was not funded by the protectorate government.
 He worked in Buganda in southern Uganda before moving to Kenya, where he worked as a construction worker at an engineering firm.

 While in Kenya, Obote became involved in the national independence movement.
 Upon returning to Uganda in 1956, he joined the political party Uganda National Congress (UNC), and was elected to the colonial Legislative Council in 1957.
 In 1959, the UNC split into two factions, with one faction under the leadership of Obote merging with the Uganda People's Union to form the Uganda People's Congress (UPC).

 Obote represented the UPC at the Ugandan Constitutional Conference, held at Lancaster House in 1961, alongside fellow Ugandan politician A. G. Mehta.
 The Conference was organised by the British Government to pave the way for Ugandan independence.